|594 page views|

 To make finding the location more of a no-brainer, this route is directly right of Black September and shares an anchor.

 It can be led/toproped with a 70 m from the ground.
 If using a 60 m, no need for two ropes: belay from the ledge at the base of the two routes.
-Contrary to what the route poster states, this ledge has ample and comfortable room for two people, although playing games like Twister or staging a boxing match are probably not good ideas. ;) A microcam (yellow Wild Country Zero #4 size) is about the only thing you can plug as an anchor there.
+Contrary to what the route poster states, this ledge has ample and comfortable room for two people, although playing games like Twister or staging a boxing match are probably not good ideas. ;) A few small C3s or the like can make a decent anchor.

 |By Colonel Mustard|